tanmatt/QuoteOfTheDay/README.md

 - Mon Sep 23 07:00:03 2024 | There are good and bad times, but our mood changes more often than our fortune. - Thomas Carlyle
 - Tue Sep 24 07:00:04 2024 | Everyday life is like programming, I guess.
 If you love something you can put beauty into it. - Donald Knuth
 - Wed Sep 25 07:00:03 2024 | Nothing good ever comes of violence. - Martin Luther
+- Thu Sep 26 07:00:03 2024 | The more I think about it, the more I realize there is nothing more artistic than to love others. - Vincent Van Gogh